 - Service providers overcharging or recommending the wrong banks

-These are just a few of the challenges you can face when opening non-resident accounts in Europe.
-But, if you don’t know what you’re doing, they can be very difficult to overcome.
+These are just a few of the challenges individuals face when opening non-resident accounts in Europe.
+They become more difficult to overcome if you don’t know what you’re doing.

-For example, the wrong address or not having a local tax identification number (or the right visa) can result in immediate denial.
+Inputting the wrong address or not having a local tax identification number (or the right visa) results in immediate denial.
 Likewise, if you contact the wrong banker, you won’t even receive a response.

-That’s why bank selection, how you present yourself, and how you prepare your application are so important.
-And, that’s exactly why we share detailed instructions on how to overcome the challenges of opening a European bank account and avoid common mistakes in our premium reports.
+This is why bank selection, how you present yourself, and how you prepare your application are so important.
+This is also exactly why we share detailed instructions on how to overcome these challenges and avoid common account opening mistakes in our premium reports.

 Importantly, each country (and bank) is different.
-So, you need to make sure that the country you choose to open a bank account in is best suited to you (or your business).
-With this in mind, let’s take a look at some of the best European banking hubs for different non-resident client types below.
+You need to make sure that the country you choose to open a bank account in is best suited to you and your banking needs.

 How to Open Accounts as a Resident in Europe?

-Individuals trying to open a resident account will not face all of these challenges when opening a bank account.
-Instead, they will have a more streamlined approach as they will be opening a local bank account.
+Individuals trying to open a resident account don’t face the same challenges mentioned above.
+They have a more streamlined approach since they’re opening a local bank account.

-In other words, they will likely obtain a bank account number in their country of residence.
-This is true whether opening a traditional bank account or an online bank account since they won’t be opening an account abroad.
+This means that they obtain a bank account number in their country of residence, whether they’re opening a traditional or online bank account.

-These applicants can also benefit from other products that non-residents don’t have access to, such as mortgages, various credit cards for payments, and possibly lower fees.
+Residents also benefit from other products that non-residents don’t have access to, such as mortgages, various credit cards, and most of the time, lower fees.

-That said, all customers (local or global clients from abroad) can typically receive a debit card, savings accounts, checking accounts, dedicated IBAN, and the option to open a bank account online.
+Most account holders though, including local and global clients from abroad, typically receive a debit card, savings accounts, checking accounts, dedicated IBAN, and the option to open a bank account online.

 Where in Europe Can a Non-Resident Open a Bank Account?

-The fact is, all of Europe can offer interesting banking options to non-residents.
-And, in many cases, it can be easier to open European bank accounts outside of the EU member states.
+The fact is, that all of Europe offers interesting banking options to non-residents, and in many cases, it is easier to open European bank accounts outside of the EU member states.

-In fact, sometimes it can even be easier to open euro bank accounts in non-EU countries.
-However, in almost all cases, non-residents can choose between opening in EU or non-EU banking hubs.
+Sometimes it’s even easier to open euro bank accounts in non-EU countries and in almost all cases, non-residents have the option to choose between opening in the EU or non-EU banking hubs.

-Below, we’ll highlight a few specific countries that cater to specific non-resident client groups.
-But, depending on your client profile and specific banking objectives, there could be far better jurisdictions available to you elsewhere.
+We highlight a few specific countries that cater to specific non-resident client groups below.
+It’s important to note that depending on your client profile and specific banking objectives, there are far better jurisdictions available to you elsewhere.

 The GlobalBanks Database shares the best non-resident banking options across Europe and highlights the most important considerations when opening a non-resident account at each bank.
 Below are just a few of the considerations we highlight in the GlobalBanks Database.